Approximately 3 minutes to read

 This was a really great read but I think you could do the ending a longer.

 This is not bad at all!
 I am usually really skeptical about reading anything that dares leap into the realm of fantasy and mythology but I was genuinely intrigued through this, can see how it won for sure.

 I do however believe that the flow is somewhat awkward?
 Try reading it aloud to yourself and you should see what I mean.
 The start also seems a little clunky with the 'rust coloured grass' which is a beautiful simile, however would read better if presented as a metaphor instead?
 'The rusting grass' or 'short blades of rust erupting from the ground'?

-about 1 month ago Wiwaxia said:
+3 months ago Wiwaxia said:

 I love the metaphors and the vibrant imagery.
 You truly succeeded in embellishing this simple and almost cliche topic into a work of art with your poetic use of language.
 If I had to choose a flaw it is in the theme that you lavished the literary devices on, since the awesome descriptions call for a story deeper and richer in color and drama.
 I can't wait to read Human Nature.

 almost 3 years ago W.J.
 Hastings said:

 This was a nice piece to read and I liked spending a few minutes in this world of the dragons!
 I think if you could sacrifice a few words somewhere and squeeze some in on how the lead character felt on finally finding the portal and leaving the dragons behind the end could be stronger.
 Well done - W.J.